ssardina-teaching/google-assignment-submission/README.md

 python3 expand_zip_files.py --zip-dir submissions-zip/ --output-dir submissions-dir/
 ```

+Unfortunately, Python unzip fails with some cases that have the wrong magic number, but they do work using unzip.
+Also, if the zip file has folders, they will be re-created and the automarker won't find the files.

+So, to get around both issues, I prefer to use the following shell command:

+    for i in s*.zip; do unzip -j -o "$i" -d `sed "s/_.*//" <<< $i` ; done

+This will create on directory per student and unpack all without re-creating the zip structure.
+So, if a student included the files in folders, they will be flatten out.

+If you want to move all resulting directories somewhere else:

+    find . -maxdepth 1 -type d -exec mv {} ../sub-01/ \;

 ## Errors in unzipping submissions

 For some submissions, you may see errors as follows: